FELLOW STATUS IN SIOP

 By 1951, the growth of APA resulted in the establishment of an APA Membership Committee, and in 1951-52 Division 14 along with the other 18 divisions at the time adopted Uniform Fellowship Requirements.
 A psychologist first became a Member in APA, and then joined a Division which handled Fellowship.
 In 1958, APA established three categories of membership: Associate for those with master’s and other degrees, Member for those holding doctoral degrees, and Fellow—reserving the title of Fellowfor its most distinguished members and, APA established standards for that status.

-Today, SIOP--still Division 14 of APA but an organization in its own right-- has Members who are NOT members of APA but are members of APS or International Affiliates.
-SIOP follows the Fellowship procedures of APA; newly elected SIOP Fellows may request that SIOP recommend them for APA Fellow Status if they are APA Members--only APA Members may be APA Fellows.
-Likewise, only APS members may be fellows of APS and newly elected SIOP Fellows may request that SIOP forward their materials for consideration as Fellows in APS.
+While SIOP has many members who are not affiliated with APA, the Society follows the Fellowship procedures of APA; newly elected SIOP Fellows may request that SIOP recommend them for APA Fellow Status if they are APA Members--only APA Members may be APA Fellows.
+Likewise, only APS Members may be Fellows of APS and newly elected SIOP Fellows may request that SIOP forward their materials for consideration as Fellows in APS.

 “Fellowship achievements can involve anything in the field of psychology.
 Some current Fellows include psychologists who have:

 - Established a psycho-educational group program for minority organ recipients that transplant centers across the country have adopted.

 - Designed a unique assessment tool that tracks the development progress of infants and is now used on a national level.

 - Helped banks make ATMs easier to use by applying psychological principles to analyze customers’ ATM-use patterns.

 - Developed a model to help state psychological associations approach legislative bodies for prescription privileges."